Olivier Gruner: Personal training

 Gruner has always kept a side activity as a personal trainer in various martial arts such as kickboxing and mixed martial arts.
 He usually dedicates this personal training time to competing martial artists, as well as retired champions.

-Athletic fashion brand

-He has also created his own "O.G" trademark athletic fashion brand.
-Several collections were produced, including "The Lone Operator" collection, and the "Pro Series" collection in 2018.

 Helicopter piloting

 Gruner is a licensed helicopter pilot, which allows him to mix this activity with film-producing requirements at times.
 For example, he worked for ABC News in Los Angeles where he did many chase videos and saw a lot of damage and lethal encounters.
-Moreover, he was also the helicopter co-pilot in the 1999 movie Storm.

 He regularly flies helicopters and considers it a big part of his life.
 For Blue Hawaiian Helicopters, he regularly flew tours on Hawaii's Big Island.
 For Maverick Helicopters, he also flew tours over the Grand Canyon.

 Personal life

 Gruner lives part-time in both Santa Monica, California and Las Vegas, Nevada.
 He has one son.

 He has been regularly maintaining his karate, boxing and kickboxing training, which he has been completing with Brazilian jiu-jitsu, wrestling and mixed martial arts.

-Gruner has been a volunteer firefighter since 2015.